terraform-ibm-modules/terraform-ibm-cbr/examples/multi-service-profile/README.md

 An end-to-end example that uses the module's default variable values.
 This example uses the IBM Cloud Provider to automate the following infrastructure::

- - Create two zones for context-based restrictions.
+ - Create a VPC and create a CBR zone
+ - Create a service reference based CBR zone
- - Create a rule for context-based restrictions that uses the zone and attaches a list of service to it.
+ - Create a rule for CBR that uses the zone and attaches a list of service to it.